dmbarbour/glas/docs/GlasModules.md

 # Glas Module System

-A Glas module or package is a value defined externally.

-## Terminology: Modules, Packages, Distributions, Projects

-Glas distinguishes 'module' as a value defined within the same folder, while a 'package' is generally a value defined non-locally, e.g. from the network.
+A Glas module or package is a value defined outside the current file.
+Glas distinguishes 'module' as a value defined within the same folder, while a 'package' is a value defined non-locally, e.g. from the network.

-Glas organizes packages into distributions.
-A distribution has only one version of each package, enabling packages to be typed, tested, and verified to work cohesively.
-A distribution will often be maintained by a community or company, using DVCS patterns such as forks and pull requests.

-A project is a set of packages under development by a programmer or small team.
-A project is usually much smaller than a distribution, but will often be targeted at multiple distributions, and thus require concurrent testing.

-## Module and Package References

 Glas defines keywords `module` and `package` to access modules or packages by name.
 Thes keywords bind tightly, such that `module foo.bar` is equivalent to `(module foo).bar`.